 Most engineering classes are taught in Learned Hall, named for Stanley Learned, a 1924 civil engineering graduate and loyal supporter of KU who was president and chief executive officer of Phillips Petroleum Co.
-Recent renovations and additions have added wireless connectivity and created a more welcoming learning environment in this 1960s-era facility.
 The building also is the home for the Department of Civil, Environmental and Architectural Engineering, the Department of Aerospace Engineering, The Department of Chemical and Petroleum Engineering and the Department of Mechanical Engineering.

 1536 W. 15th Street

 The Measurement, Materials and Sustainable Environment Center was dedicated in fall 2012.
 This 47,000 net square-foot building provides a unique opportunity for several engineering and campuswide research groups to work together on projects and to develop commercial applications based on project results.
-The facility is reserved for research purposes and houses the administrative offices of the KU Transportation Research Institute.
 The $24 million research building is funded in part through a $12.3 million award from the Department of Commerce’s National Institute of Standards and Technology Construction Grant Program.
 The School of Engineering, KU and donors to KU Endowment contributed matching funds for the project.
-Learn more about what this grand facility has to offer.

 2107 Becker Drive